asciinema/asciinema/README.md

     asciinema rec

-You'll be asked to confirm the upload when the recording is done, so nothing is sent anywhere without your confirmation.
+You'll be asked to confirm the upload when the recording is done, so nothing is sent anywhere without your consent.

 These were the basics, but there's much more you can do.
 The following sections cover installation, usage and hosting of the recordings in more detail.